kiritowu/learn-rust/assignments/06_functions/README.md

         println!("{a} {b}");
     }
     ```
-- Statement does not return any values, always ended with semicolon; Expression return a value, does not be ended with semicolon.
+- Statement does not return any values, always ended with semicolon; Expression return a value, does not ended with semicolon.
     - Statement: `let x = 1 + 3;`
     - Expression: `1+3`

-- Function can return value that are unnamed, type-denoted with `->`.
+- Function return unnamed value, type-denoted with `->`.
-- `return` keyword can be used for early return.
-Else final expression will be returned.
     ```rust
     fn five() -> i32 {
         5 // NOTE: expression dont have semicolon